Hunternif/cards-against-animals/README.md

 firebase init
 ```

-Note that types from project `shared` will be copied to `client` and `functions` during build, and the copies will be ignored by Git.
+Note that files from the folder `shared` will be copied to `client` and `functions` during build, and the copies will be ignored by Git.

 ### Compile and Hot-Reload for Development